-- If you want more control over the process, have to register many clients, or are registering traditional clients, create a bootstrap script.
+- If you want more control over the process or have to register many clients, create a bootstrap script.
 For more information, see Client-configuration > Registration-bootstrap. - For Salt clients and even more control over the process, executing single commands on the command line can be useful.
 For more information, see Client-configuration > Registration-cli. - When registering clients launched from a public cloud image (for example, AWS AMI), you need to do some additional configuration to prevent them from over-writing each other.
 For more information about registering clones, see Administration > Troubleshooting.